 - Twisted framing.
 The movie repeatedly equates eating more plants with eating less meat.
 For example: “Research has shown that people who replace animal foods with high carbohydrate plant foods experience an average drop in cortisol levels of 27%”.
 The actual study has nothing to do with animal vs plant foods.
 It’s just about macronutrient ratio.
 Yes, it’s true that meat doesn’t have carbs and plants do…but I still consider this a case of scientific misrepresentation.

 - Cherry picking.
-Watching this movie was like going to a U-pick cherry farm.
-So many cherries you feel a bit ill.
 By this, I mean selective highlighting of studies that support your point while ignoring those that don’t.
 Consider dairy and health.
 Even if you are mindful of dairy industry biases, it’s clearly not as simple as “all dairy is toxic to all people at all doses”.
-This nuance is unsurprising given that “dairy” is a very broad term that encompasses many foods.
-Taking cardiovascular risk for example, this 2017 meta-analysis find mostly neutral associations with dairy intake, with a few positive associations.
-This is unsurprising, as we know from the saturated fat debaucle, that the health outcome removing a health “villain” depends a lot on what you replace it with.
-When it comes to cardiovascular risk, replacing saturated fats with unsaturated fats is a good thing, but replacing them with (vegan!) sugars is not (see Harvard Health Summary).
+Taking cardiovascular risk for example, this 2017 meta-analysis finds mostly neutral associations with dairy intake, with a few positive associations.
+This is unsurprising, for the same reasons discussed above – “dairy” is a very broad term (think ice cream vs skim milk), and the impact of a dietary change depends on what you eat instead.

 - Inappropriate use of epidemiological studies.
 Epidemiological studies are observational studies that look for links between dietary intake and health outcomes.
 Though they are notoriously easy to misconstrue, they are a necessary evil of human nutritional research – it’s often impossible to conduct the gold-standard studies that truly give us “proof” – double-blinded, placebo-controlled, randomized, studies of a single variable.
 They can be useful for generating and pressure-testing theories, but their many limitations must always be recognized, and they must always be viewed in the context of the fuller picture (e.g. strength of underlying mechanism).
 While there are tons of epidemiological studies showing that vegetarians have a lower risk of many chronic diseases, we don’t know how much of this is due to less meat and dairy, versus more fruits, veggies, and whole grains, or whether other dietary differences are also at play.
 While we can use statistics to help control for the “healthy user” bias – the fact that vegetarians and vegans tend to be more health conscious, and this permeates all aspects of their lives – this is impossible to do perfectly (this effect is known as “residual confounding”).